 The entire capacity of the aircraft had been chartered by freight forwarders Messrs Birt & Co, Sydney

 18.11.47 G-AIWK scheduled to depart Sydney for Manila, chartered by the Philippine Government to carry mixed live poultry.

 Captain K. F. Thiele.
 Route was Sydney-Brisbane where it was loaded, then Cloncurry, Darwin, Morotai, Manila

-LAMS.
-Aircraft was leased from Lancashire Aircraft Corp.
+The aircraft was leased from Lancashire Aircraft Corporation for this trip.
 This was probably the LAMS flight reported in the press as departing

 8.12.47 G-AIWK was damaged by vandals while parked at Sydney Airport.
 Damage estimated at £150 was repaired.

-(Australian Halifax VH-BDT parked nearby was also damaged by vandals at the same time)
+(Australian Halifax VH-BDT retired nearby was also damaged at the same time)

-representative of LAMS Australia Pty Ltd he was unable to obtain any instructions from LAMS Headquarters in Britain.
-Accordingly he had resigned from the company.
+of LAMS Australia Pty Ltd he was unable to obtain any instructions from LAMS Headquarters in Britain.
+Accordingly he had resigned from the

-only bidder, a Stanmore scrap metal dealer on condition it was removed from the airport within one week.
+Stanmore scrap metal dealer, on condition it was removed from the airport within one week.

 "City of Sydney" at Sydney Airport, showing the belly freight pannier